 In 2014, ModCloth signed the Heroes Pledge for Advertisers, whose signers commit to refrain from using Photoshop to enhance photos of their models wearing their fashions.
 But ModCloth went one step further.
 In 2015, the company began using real people, not professional models, for their clothing.

-The latest innovation from ModCloth is a Pop-Up Shop concept called ModCloth IRL (in real life) Tour, where this summer in five cities—Austin, Texas; Washington, D.C.; Portland, Oregon; Denver, Colorado; and, where it all began, Pittsburgh– a small “pop-up” store will open for a short time.
+The latest innovation from ModCloth is a Pop-Up Shop concept called ModCloth IRL (in real life) Tour, where a small “pop-up” store will open for a short time this summer in five cities: Austin, Texas; Washington, D.C.; Portland, Oregon; Denver, Colorado; and, where it all began, here in Pittsburgh.
 The ModCloth pop-up shop will occupy a vacant space with select merchandise where customers can come in to try on the vintage merchandise, shop for jewelry and home décor, and get fashion advice from ModCloth stylists.
 The store is due to open in Pittsburgh in September.

 Although ModCloth’s stock and trade is retro/vintage merchandise, there is nothing old fashioned about its approach to retail fashion, except for its commitment to keeping customers’ needs and wants a priority.
-This has proven to be quite the ensemble for this online retailer.
+Those underpinnings have proven indispensable.